Shares rebound on signs of progress in battli... | Taiwan News

-Asian shares and U.S. futures rebounded on Monday (April 6) as investors grasped at threads of hope that the battle against the coronavirus pandemic may be making some progress in some hard-hit areas.
+BANGKOK (AP) — Asian shares and U.S. futures rebounded on Monday as investors grasped at threads of hope that the battle against the coronavirus pandemic may be making some progress in some hard-hit areas.

 Markets in Tokyo and Sydney gained more than 4% on Monday and Hong Kong climbed 2.3%.
 New York futures were more than 4% higher.